leesiongchan/omnipay-molpay/README.md

 [MOLPay](http://www.molpay.com) is a payment gateway offering from MOLPay Sdn Bhd.
 This package follows the **MOLPay API Specification (Version 12.1: Updated on 12 April 2015)**.

+** Omnipay 3.x is Work in Progress, please do not use in production yet **

 ## Installation

 Omnipay is installed via [Composer](http://getcomposer.org/).
 To install, simply add it